ageyev/ageyev.github.io/docs/theology/tahrif.md

 Before we turn to the substantive questions, we must answer the predictable objections to the very legitimacy of the inquiry and of the conclusions I draw.

-These are objections I have already encountered, in particular in discussing the text on what exactly is meant by the "Remote Temple" in the Quran (see the text ["Al-Aqsa"](https://international-law.info/theology/al-aqsa/) on my site), and they are two: 1) Islam cannot abandon traditions that have taken shape over the centuries, and 2) "you cannot interpret the Quran from outside the tradition," in a softer variant: "you are an intelligent person, but we must believe our authoritative theologians."
+These are objections I have already encountered, in particular in discussing the text on what exactly is meant by the "Farthest Mosque/Temple" in the Quran (see the text ["Al-Aqsa"](https://international-law.info/theology/al-aqsa/) on my site), and they are two: 1) Islam cannot abandon traditions that have taken shape over the centuries, and 2) "you cannot interpret the Quran from outside the tradition," in a softer variant: "you are an intelligent person, but we must believe our authoritative theologians."

 ### Is renewal of the Islamic tradition possible?